antonk52/rainbow-actions/README.md

 }

 /**
- * You can see that using the optinal action dictionary argument you can define:
+ * You can see that using the optional action dictionary argument you can define:
  * * payload - a function to generate/modify payload
- * * meta - a function to generate/modify payload
+ * * meta - a function to generate/modify meta information
  * * error - a flag for error actions
  *
  * You can define the ones you need or omit them alltogether